mccreath/isitup-for-slack/docs/TUTORIAL.md

 ## Finish configuring the integration

-Now we to finish the set up.
+The last thing to do is take care is finalizing the slash command configuration on Slack.

 Back on your configuration page, enter the **URL** where you've posted your PHP script.